its-rajesh/rajesh/content/projects/dbss/index.md

 - **Multichannel Distance Estimator Network**
   Developed a network that takes multichannel audio as input and predicts the source distance, classifies it as *near* or *far*, and generates a continuous *distance embedding* representing spatial information.
-  Simulated experiments show excellent initial results — detailed evaluations will be added soon!
+  Simulated experiments show excellent initial results.
+Detailed evaluations will be added soon!

 - **Distance-Conditioned Source Separation**
   Using the learned distance embedding as a conditioning input to the source separation model, enabling adaptive separation of sources based on their estimated spatial distance.